 ReSharper's static code analysis can detect more than 150 different errors and problems in CSS code.

 To look through the list of available inspections for a language, open the Alt+R O), and then expand the a language node.page of ReSharper options (

 Examples of Quick-fixes

 If there is a class name that does not have the corresponding style rule, ReSharper highlights such name and provides the following quick-fix.
 After applying the quick-fix, the corresponding class selector and empty declaration block are inserted.

 If there is a

 style attribute that contains style information for the current element and there is a

 class attribute with a name, that is not used as a class selector in the corresponding style sheet, then ReSharper detects such situation and offers the following quick-fix.
 After applying the quick-fix, the appropriate style rule is added to the corresponding style sheet.

 ReSharper comes with a handy view that allows you to see the whole hierarchy of css selectors.
 For each selector in the hierarchy you can quickly view its definition.

-To build a hierarchy, set the caret on a style selector, and choosein the main menu, or press Ctrl+Alt+H.
+To build a hierarchy, set the caret at a style selector, and choosein the main menu, or press Control+Alt+H.